Peace Mala: Lama Khemsar Rinpoche

-The Peace Mala bracelet
+Peace Mala bracelet

 A Peace Mala is a symbolic bracelet used to promote the message of the Golden Rule of mutual respect recognised by many spiritual paths.
 It consists of 16 beads, forming a double rainbow, which represent Christianity, Buddhism, Sikhism, Islam, Judaism, Baháʼí, ISKCON, Zoroastrianism, Tribal and Native Religions, Jainism, Earth religions, Taoism, Hinduism and Yungdrung Bön.
-The central iridescent clear crystal bead represents the wearer and whatever path they follow; it also represents the cosmos, emphasising the interconnectedness of everyone and everything.
-There are two knots on the elastic thread: one symbolising the wearer's uniqueness, inclusive of all races, colours, genders, sexualities, abilities, age, size, social class, or caste.
-The final knot is a reminder that how we behave in life affects everyone we meet and that we should follow a path of peace to help create a better world.
+The central iridescent clear crystal bead is intended to represent the wearer and whatever path they follow; it also represents the cosmos, emphasising the "interconnectedness of everyone and everything".
+There are two knots on the elastic thread: one symbolising the wearer's uniqueness and the other intended as a reminder that how people behave affects others.
 The final crystal bead represents unity, harmony, and peace.

-Website

-The Peace Mala website was created in 2002 using money granted by the Princes Trust Millennium Award.
-It was designed and published using 100% solar power by the web publishing company Arcania.
-The website includes news articles relating to Peace Mala activities and endorsements from prominent religious leaders, political dignitaries and celebrities including the Pope John Paul II, the 14th Dalai Lama, Jillian Evans MEP, Sir Mark Tully Beth Nielsen Chapman, Bonnie Tyler and Barbara Dickson.

 Registered office

-On Wednesday 18 August 2004, the Peace Mala Registered Office was officially opened during a ceremony attended by the Lord Mayor and Consort of the City of Swansea.

-The registered office is used as a base for Peace Mala activities including workshops and public talks.
+On 18 August 2004, the Peace Mala Registered Office was officially opened during a ceremony attended by the Lord Mayor and Consort of the City of Swansea.
+The office is used as a base for Peace Mala activities including workshops and public talks.

-Peace Garden

-Attached to the registered office is a peace garden with many features including a shrine to Saint Francis of Assisi, Buddhist statues and prayer flags, a miniature Zen-style stone garden, water features, and a tree area which has been blessed in a ceremony led by Witches, and Druids.
+Attached to the office is a peace garden which contains a shrine to Saint Francis of Assisi, Buddhist statues and prayer flags, a miniature Zen-style stone garden and water features.
+It also contains a tree area which has been blessed in a ceremony led by Witches, and Druids.
 There is also a tranquil area facing Mecca, which is dedicated to the Muslim faith.

 Aims

-Peace Mala outlined its "Main Aims" as:
+Peace Mala outlined its "main aims" as: